KanikaDorn/TurtleRacing/README.md

 # TurtleRacing
-About this project  we write a code is a simple racing game that uses the Python turtle module.
+ This project we write a code is a simple racing game that uses the Python turtle module.
 # required modules
 import turtle
 from turtle import *